truecharts/public/website/src/content/docs/news/2025-04-10-clustertool-v2.md

 With v2, Clustertool is now also being adopted internally as a replacement for the legacy ChartTool, which was previously used for CI-driven Helm chart testing but never released publicly.

-The new Clustertool setup integrates seamlessly into internal pipelines, offering:

-- Automated chart linting and validation
-- Cluster spin-up for integration tests
-- Support for upstream and OCI-based charts
-- Better reproducibility across environments

 ## Important Notice for SCALE Users